BoomerangProject/boomerang-old/packages/web-plugin/README.md

 To resolve this:

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled.
   * Note: Create React App can consume both CommonJS and ES modules.
-For Node.js compatibility, it is recommended that the main entry point is CommonJS.
+For Node.js compatibility, it is recommended that the account entry point is CommonJS.
 However, they can optionally provide an ES module entry point with the `module` field in `package.json`.
 Note that **even if a library provides an ES Modules version, it should still precompile other ES6 features to ES5 if it intends to support older browsers**.

 2. Fork the package and publish a corrected version yourself.